3 Best Ways to Help Your Nipples While Breastfeeding

 Nipples while breastfeeding – other ways

 • Wear a breast shield (breast shell).
 The constant pressure applied to the outer edges of the areola will cause the nipples to protrude.
 The outer dome of a breast shield will also protect your sensitive breasts against chafing.
-A breast shield can be worn before and after Baby is born.
+A breast shield can be worn before and after the Baby is born.

-• Use a breast pump right before you breastfeed your baby.
+• Use a breast pump right before you breastfeed your Baby.
 The suction from the pump may draw out the nipple.

 Be sure to talk to your doctor or a lactation consultant before you prepare your nipples for breastfeeding.